Building coherence in humanitarian mortality measurement: Two years of innovation, evidence and local leadership

 Speakers:

-You’ll hear from colleagues at five national institutions - Evidence for Change (E4C), SIMAD University, Addis Ababa University, Mekelle University and World Needs and Help - who are advancing mortality estimation across Ethiopia, DRC, and Somalia.
+We heard from colleagues at five national institutions - Evidence for Change (E4C), SIMAD University, Addis Ababa University, Mekelle University and World Needs and Help - who are advancing mortality estimation across Ethiopia, DRC, and Somalia.

-Save the Children International will reflect on what comes next for the Mortality Estimation Initiative to make guidance, tools and technical support accessible across the sector.
-This panel discussion will take stock of what has been built over the past two years of the Elrha- and UKHIH-funded Systems Innovation Partnership.
-Contributors will explore where limits remain and what needs to shift if mortality evidence is to be nationally generated, owned, and consistently used in humanitarian decision making.
+This panel discussion took stock of what has been built over the past two years of the Elrha- and UKHIH-funded Systems Innovation Partnership.
+Contributors explored where limits remain and what needs to shift if mortality evidence is to be nationally generated, owned, and consistently used in humanitarian decision making.

 %20(2).png)